technologiestiftung/umweltatlas-masterportal-v3/docs/Dev/Tutorials/tutorial.md

 ## Creating a new tool

-Switch to the folder `src_3_0_0/modules` and create a new folder.
+Switch to the folder `src/modules` and create a new folder.
 The folder name should indicate the nature of the tool - e.g. `scaleSwitcher`.
 Create folders `components` and `store` in that folder, and the required files as shown in the example file tree below.

 >💡 Hint: Testing is not part of this guide, but essential to merge a pull request.
 See our [testing documentation](../Testing/unitTestVue.md) for more information.

 ```
-src_3_0_0
+src
 |
 |-- modules
 |   |